randovania/mercury-engine-data-structures/README.md

 ## Colors for Text

-Metroid dread uses the following annotations in text to change color:
+Metroid Dread uses the following annotations in text to change color:

 | Code | Color       |              |
 |------|-------------|--------------|